CAM Institute of Design is an accredited education institute and qualifying students are eligible for financial aid, grants, scholarships, loans, etc.

 Applications and general information on the Canada Student Loan program is available online or by calling +1 (888) 815-4514.

 This grant is available for full-time students determined to be in financial need and will automatically be assessed with an application for a student loan.

 Make an appointment with an employment counsellor to determine if you qualify for TSD funding.

-LLP is a program that helps Canadian citizens to withdraw funds from RRSPs to fund education without penalty.
-You must have a letter of approval from the CAM Institute of Design and be accepted for a full-time program to apply.
+LLP is a program that helps Canadian citizens to withdraw funds from RRSP to fund education without penalty.
+You must have a letter of approval from CAM Institute of Design and be accepted for a full-time program to apply.
 Without being taxed, the LLP allows you to withdraw up to $10,000 a year (to a maximum of $20,000) for you or your partner.
-You've got up to ten years to pay the withdrawal back.
+There is a period of ten years allowed to pay the withdrawal back.

-A RESP, a Registered Education Savings Plan, is a tax-deferred savings plan widely used by parents to save for post-secondary education for their children.
+A RESP is a tax-deferred savings plan widely used by parents to save for post-secondary education for their children.
 Contributions to a RESP for a child beneficiary can qualify for payments to the Canada Education Savings Grant (CESG).
 Investment income from contributions and CESG payments may grow tax-free until it is distributed and included in the recipient's income and taxed accordingly.
 In most cases, a student whose gross income results in a minimum tax amount is the beneficiary.

-CIBC and The Royal Bank of Canada offer student lines of credit.
+CIBC and The Royal Bank of Canada (RBC) offer student lines of credit.

-NOTE: The presented financial options are not affiliated with the CAM Institute of Design and are listed for information only.
-Please carefully read the full text (and the fine print) of every contract you have signed and make sure that you understand it before signing it.
-The terms and conditions levied by third-party services are not the CAM Institute of Design's responsibility.
+Please note that the above-mentioned financial options are not affiliated with CAM Institute of Design and are listed for informational purposes only.
+Please carefully read the full text and the fine print before signing any contract.
+The terms and conditions levied by third-party services are not CAM Institute of Design's responsibility.